 An individual with a clavicle fracture may experience one or more common symptoms, including:

-- A bump or a visible deformity in the shoulder
+• A bump or a visible deformity in the shoulder

-- Excessive bruising
+• Excessive bruising

-- Difficulty moving the arm
+• Difficulty moving the arm

-- Extreme pain
+• Extreme pain

-How is a Clavicle Fracture Diagnosed?
+How are Clavicle Fractures Diagnosed?

 A physician will use various techniques to diagnose a clavicle fracture, including a complete physical examination of the area.
 Next, they will use digital imaging methods to help pinpoint the fracture for proper treatment.
-Finally, depending on your situation, your doctor may ask for an x-ray or a CT scan of your shoulder.
+Finally, depending on your situation, your doctor may ask for an X-ray or a CT scan of your shoulder.

-Treatment for Clavicle Fractures
+Treatment for Clavicle Fractures in Wake County

 Nonsurgical Treatment

-Because clavicle fractures are painful, many individuals will take pain medication and use ice to help reduce any swelling in the area.
-In addition, your doctor may request periodic x-rays throughout your treatment to monitor your progress and ensure the bone is healing correctly.
+In most cases, your doctor will not resort to surgery to treat a clavicle fracture.
+Instead, you will require a sling to hold your arm and shoulder in a stable and immobile position.
+This positioning will aid the healing process.
+Because clavicle fractures are painful, many individuals will take pain medication and use ice to help reduce swelling in the area.
+In addition, your doctor may request periodic X-rays throughout your treatment to monitor your progress and ensure that the bone is healing correctly.

 After the bone heals, patients undergo physical therapy as part of recovery.
 This step helps to maintain an ideal range of motion in the shoulder joint and restore strength.

-Surgical Treatment
+Surgical Treatment Options

 If your clavicle fracture calls for more aggressive treatment, your doctor may recommend surgery.
-Some circumstances that may prompt surgical treatment for a broken clavicle are when the bones have moved entirely out of place or have more than one fractured area.
+Some circumstances that may prompt surgical treatment for a broken clavicle are when the bones have moved entirely out of place, or are fractured in more than one area.
+Surgical techniques for clavicle fractures include open reduction and internal fixation.

 Clavicle Fracture Recovery Time

+The recovery time for a clavicle fracture will vary, depending on the treatment plan and the severity of the break.
 Typically, children will recover from a clavicle fracture in about three to six weeks without surgery, while adults need about six to eight weeks.

 Surgical treatment for clavicle fractures will result in a longer recovery time.
 Individuals will need to use sling immobilization after the surgery and follow the same protocols for pain management, swelling, and physical therapy.
-Therefore, a full recovery in this situation can take from 6 to 12 months.
+Therefore, a full recovery in this situation can take 6 to 12 months.

 How Can I Prevent Clavicle Fractures?

+Clavicle fractures are often caused by accidental falls and automobile accidents, making them hard to prevent.
+However, being mindful of prevention measures can minimize the chances of breaking this bone.
+For example, always wear your seatbelt and drive safely.
+When playing full-contact sports, always wear suitable protective gear and be aware of your surroundings.
 You can keep your bones strong and healthy by consuming enough calcium and following a proper diet.
 Also, remember to keep your home and workspace free of trip hazards to minimize your chances of falling.

 Expert Shoulder Care at Raleigh Orthopaedic

-Our Raleigh Orthopaedic experts can help relieve your shoulder pain and to find treatment options that work for you.
-Schedule a visit with one of our shoulder specialists today so you can begin the road to healing!
+At Raleigh Orthopaedic, we provide the best in orthopedic care.
+Using extensive knowledge and experience, we successfully treat various shoulder injuries with surgical and nonsurgical options available.
+Our Raleigh Orthopaedic experts can help relieve your shoulder pain and find treatment options that work for you.
+Schedule a visit with one of our shoulder specialists today so you can get started on the road to healing!